Made For Makers: Lee Miller

-We sat down with expert boot maker Lee Miller (who apprenticed under the late, great Charlie Dunn and took over the business when Dunn retired) to learn more about what fuels his passion for crafting extrordinary custom boots and the meaning of being a Maker.
+We sat down with expert boot maker Lee Miller (who apprenticed under the late, great Charlie Dunn and took over the business when Dunn retired) to learn more about what fuels his passion for crafting extraordinary custom boots and the meaning of being a Maker.

-How did you become an expert in handling leather and book-making?
 Working for Charlie Dunn and his crew gave me an opportunity to work with highly skilled craftspeople, passion on their knowledge to me.
 I was an eager student.

-What has been the most rewarding part of your job?
 I think being able to fit someone’s feet is the most rewarding part of my job.
 Many times, people come to me because they have fitting issues and can’t find comfortable footwear.

-What does being a “Maker” mean to you?
 I love making footwear, and being able to start from tracings of feet and making boots that fit, crafted in the finest methods that have been handed down from shoe and bookmakers over the years.

 Maker Series: At Chameleon, we believe that coffee is an essential part of fueling creativity.
 Mugshot Monday is a series devoted to featuring Makers: the people who put pen to paper (or knife to cutting board, hammer to wood… you get the gist) to create, inspire, and make things happen.
 Our Maker series aims to showcase the talent of the everyday people who do just that!